 xlwings license update -k LICENSE_KEY

-xlwings.conf file in your home folder.
-Alternatively, you can also store the license key under an environment variable with the name
+xlwings.conf file (see User Config: Ribbon/Config File for where this is on your system).
+Alternatively, you can also store the license key as an environment variable with the name

 xlwings PRO requires additionally the

-Jinja2 packages which come pre-installed with Anaconda.
+Jinja2 packages which come preinstalled with Anaconda and WinPython.
 Otherwise, install them via pip or conda.

 With pip, you can also run

 pip install "xlwings[pro]" which will take care of the extra dependencies for xlwings PRO.

 - requests (for permissioning)

 These packages are not required but highly recommended as they play very nicely with xlwings.
 They are all pre-installed with Anaconda.
 With pip, you can install xlwings with all optional dependencies as follows:

 To update to the latest xlwings version, run the following in a command prompt: